Wells Gray Gateway Guesthouse

 Neave Family Wetlands

 Roland and Anne Neave used to own another 160 acres about 10 minutes drive up the Park road from the Guesthouse.
 They donated this property to Thompson Rivers University in 2014 with the intention that it be used for student research projects in biology, ecology, and geography.
-The Dean of Science, Dr. Tom Dickinson, was an enthusiastic supporter of the plan since the property has a diverse ecosystem ranging from an extensive wetland of sphagnum moss to a hillside with views of Trophy Mountain.
-A dedication ceremony was held in September 2014 and TRU officially named the property the Neave Family Wetlands.
+The Dean of Science, Dr. Tom Dickinson, was an enthusiastic supporter of the plan since the property has a diverse ecosystem with an extensive wetland of sphagnum moss.
+At the dedication ceremony, TRU officially named the property the Neave Family Wetlands.
 TRU President, Dr. Alan Shaver, commented, “This special ecosystem is very important to the Neaves and we are honoured to receive this gift which will benefit TRU students and researchers for years to come.”